boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/workable.md

 **Grab API credentials:**
 1. Log into Workable.
-2. Click the top right user icon and select "Settings".
+2. Click the user icon at the top right and select "Settings".
 3. Under "RECRUITING", select "Integrations" on the left.
-4. Find "ACCESS TOKEN" and generate a new token.
+4. Locate "ACCESS TOKEN" and generate a new token.
-5. Safely copy the new token for pipeline configuration.
+5. Carefully copy the new token for pipeline configuration.

 **Connection Properties:**
 - **Connector Name:** Workable